Northern Lights in Norway is one of the most amazing sights on Earth. The dance of “green lights” in the night sky is unforgettable.

-Aurora forecast in Norway is a very necessary tool for you.
-It should not be left to chance to see the Northern Lights.
-It might be better to stay home or spend half the night on the seashore.
+The Aurora Forecast in Norway is a very necessary tool for you.
+You should not miss the chance to see the northern lights.
+Maybe it is better to stay home or spend half the night at the seaside.

-Fortunately, you can use the online aurora forecast.
-The forecast does not give a full guarantee that you will see the Northern Lights but it is quite accurate.
+Fortunately, you can use the Aurora Forecast online.
+The forecast does not give a full guarantee that you will see the Northern Lights, but it is accurate enough.

-You will be informed about the time and intensity of the Northern Lights and will be ready to hit the road.
+You will be informed of the time and intensity of the northern lights and will be ready to go.